-Psychology Today is another great resource for finding a therapist in your area.
+Psychology Today is another great resource for finding a therapist covered by insurance in your area.
 There are specific filters that allow you to tailor your search to exactly what you’re looking for in your therapist.

 What Types of Therapy Are Covered by Insurance?

 Mental health services and treatments that are covered by insurance can vary depending on the insurance company and plan.
 Just asking ‘does insurance cover therapy’ is probably not enough for you to feel confident about what types of services you can expect to be covered.